Building A Budget With Allocations - All Flexibility Levels

 Financial

-- Schools with OSTP afterschool programs receive some centrally-procured supplies and materials to support afterschool programming using 21st CCLC grant funds.
+- Schools with OSTP afterschool programs receive some centrally procured supplies and materials to support afterschool programming using 21st CCLC grant funds.
 Schools do not need to budget for these supplies.

 - Funding for security until 6:30 pm each day is included in schools’ security allocation.